KopfdesDaemons/blogtube/readme.md

 # Wordpress theme

-Blogtube is a WordPress theme that is based on the design scheme of YouTube.
+BlogTube is a WordPress theme that is based on the design scheme of YouTube.
 It is designed for blog posts.

 ## Features